-Requirements for proving bad faith insurance claims vary by state but there are some commonalities among them you should be aware of.
-Most bad faith insurance definitions follow California’s because California was the first state to recognize bad faith tort law.
+Requirements for proving bad faith insurance claims vary by state, but there are some commonalities among them you should be aware of.
+Most bad faith insurance definitions follow California’s because California was the first state to draft laws about it.

 Not All Claim Denials Are Bad Faith

-Because it’s on the plaintiff to prove the insurance company acted in bad faith, you should consult an attorney before submitting a bad faith insurance claim.
-Bad faith insurance attorneys should also offer a free consultation to discuss your case and whether you have a legitimate claim.
+Because it’s on the plaintiff to prove the insurance company acted in bad faith, you should consult an attorney before submitting a claim.
+Bad faith insurance attorneys typically offer a free consultation to discuss your case and whether you have a legitimate claim.

-Just because an insurance company rejects your claim does not mean they are acting in bad faith.
+Just because an insurance company denies your claim or issues a denial of coverage does not mean they are acting in bad faith.
 Insurance policies are complex and determining whether your insurance company acted in bad faith comes down to various factors that personal injury attorneys have experience navigating.